The gas of life and the climate

 That made me curious so I asked if there could be non-carbon-based life.
 There was no internet for me at the time so I was petty alone with my question.
 In the meantime, I learned a good deal more about it and how essential carbon is for life.

 Today, carbon has become the enemy.
 The IPCC and a whole plethora of other institutions hold carbon responsible for the warming of the Earth.
-Oh sorry, its called Climate Change now.
+Oh sorry, it’s called Climate Change now.

 4 billion years back, it was very different though.
 Primitive Earth had no life yet.
 But it had a proto atmosphere.
 Courtesy of millions of volcanoes.
 They were spewing their load from the bowels of the Earth for many millions of years.
 This proto atmosphere would have been unrecognizable to man as it was way more than 90% of CO2.
 How did Earth not transform into hell straight away with so much CO2?
 That’s more than 2000 times of the CO2 that we have in the atmosphere today – if you need a reference.

 The CO2 in our early atmosphere was the seed of life.
 It allowed the formation of amino acids.
-Those – in turn – gave rise to first primitive sacks full of chemicals.
+Those – in turn – gave rise to the first primitive sacks full of chemicals.
 You know them as primitive bacteria.
 I will not go through the entire evolution of life now as this would be a neverending story.
 My wife keeps telling me that I can lecture for hours.
 And that without even breathing so we better leave the evolution thing here.

 Suffice it to say that the emergence and explosion of life brought CO2 levels down.
 It fired up the Oxygen from the CO2 and bound the carbon in solid compounds.
 Over billions of years, an atmosphere that we would recognize today emerged.
 CO2 was still a lot higher than today – in the thousands and even tens of thousands of ppm.
 Until towards the end of the Paleozoic age, about 300 million years ago Earth hit a cul-de-sac.

-Trees and giant ferns had bound vast amounts of CO2 over millions of years.
+Trees and giant ferns have bound vast amounts of CO2 over millions of years.
 But those trees could not rot.
 No organism was capable of digesting lignin which is the main constituent of wood.
 When trees died, they toppled and fell over each other.
 Thus, they built up vast layers of compressed wood that would, in turn, transform into the coal we find today.

-The CO2 stores in Earth’s atmosphere depleted.
+The CO2 stores in Earth’s atmosphere are depleted.
 Very little if any of it found its way back into the air.
 Earth was on a suicide trajectory.
 Soon CO2 would be too low and life on Earth would come to an unspectacular end.
 Death by Co2 asphyxiation.

 But we were lucky.
 Life one-upped the game by developing the capability of digesting lignin.
 I have read about this molecular compound and it is a real hardass of a polymer so we got lucky.
 CO2 values rose again.